Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 • Separates governed visibility from material blind spots before hidden access paths turn into an incident.

-• Routes cleanly into ACT Tier 1 for inventory and gap analysis, or ACT Tier 2 when policy, evidence, incident, and implementation controls are missing.
+• Routes cleanly into AI Controls Starter for inventory and gap analysis, or AI Controls Professional when policy, evidence, incident, and implementation controls are missing.

 Enterprise AI agent identity governance scene showing controlled OAuth access, accountable non-human identities, revocation control, and audit visibility.